hemant-technerd/top-100-algorithms-machine-learning/README.md

-# top-100-algorithms-machine-learning
+# top-100-interview-algorithms
-Top 100 most commonly used algorithms in machine learning
+Top 100 most commonly used algorithms in interviews.